10 Dimensions of Reality: An Idiot's Guide to Superstring Theory

 1. Length

 Length is a simple distance measurement.
-But what is a 1-dimensional object look like?
+But what does a 1-dimensional object look like?
 A 1-dimensional object would be imperceptible to the human eye.
 Not just transparent, but unseeable, because it has no width or depth, and therefore, nothing to see.
 Traveling in the first dimension can only occur in two opposing directions.
 You can only move along a single line, so there is no turning, no changing course, no freedom other than moving forward along the line, or moving backward along the line.
 While the line is infinite in both directions, there is nowhere else to go, even if there's an obstacle in your way.

 2. Width